orangeduck/Corange/README.txt

 		$ make

 		To compile on Linux you need to install SDL1.2.
-Then you should run "make linux"
+Then you should run "make"

 		$ sudo apt-get install libsdl1.2-dev
-		$ make linux
+		$ make

 	:: Overview ::